 (b) Retarding admixture – A substance which delays the setting time of cement paste.

-(i) By the addition of the admixture with the reduction in water – cement ratio, a concrete having the same workability and greater compressive strength can be obtained than that without the admixture.
+(i) By the addition of the admixture with the reduction in water-cement ratio, a concrete having the same workability and greater compressive strength can be obtained than that without the admixture.
 A 0.5% concentration of admixture by weight of cement can increase, the 28 days compressive strength by 30% with 20% reduction in water-cement ratio.

-(ii) By the addition of the admixture with no decrease in water-cement ratio, a concrete having same compressive strength but greater workability can be obtained.
+(ii) By the addition of the admixture with no decrease in water-cement ratio, a concrete having the same compressive strength but greater workability can be obtained.
 A 0.5% concentration of admixture by weight of cement can increase slump from 25mm to 100 mm.

-(iii) BY the addition of the admixture, a concrete with same workability and compressive strength can be obtained at lower cement content.
+(iii) BY the addition of the admixture, concrete with the same workability and compressive strength can be obtained at lower cement content.
 A 0.5% concentration of admixture by weight of cement may require 15% less cement.

 Any of the following substances may be used as water-reducing admixtures: